JoacoMongelos28/Motomensajeria/README.md

 > [!IMPORTANT]
 >Steps for the operation of the project:
 >1.
 Clone Repository: git clone https://github.com/JoacoMongelos28/Motomensajeria.git
 >2.
-Create Database in MYSQL: CREATE DATABASE motomensajeria;
+Create Database in MySQL: CREATE DATABASE motomensajeria;
 >3.
 Open application and integrate Java SDK 11 if it asks you
 >4.
 Synchronize Hibernate with your Database.
 Go to src/main/java/config/HibernateConfig
 ><br><br>dataSource.setDriverClassName("com.mysql.cj.jdbc.Driver");   --> Configure according to the drivers of your Database<br>